Pan Seared Salmon Recipe

-What sides go with salmon?
+What sides go with Sear salmon?

 Just about any of your favorite sides will pair nicely with the subtle flavors of this fish.